dachcom-digital/pimcore-formbuilder/docs/60_Presets.md

 ### Things to know
 - If a preset gets selected, form builder will change the layout view to `Form/Presets/your_preset_name.html.twig` instead of `Form/default.html.twig`.
-- [Create a EventListener](70_Events.md) and add some specific data depending on the selected presets - regardless of the configured form.
+- [Create a EventListener](70_Events.md) and add some specific data depending on the selected preset - regardless of the configured form.

 ### Configuration